Xaantra/assignment-1-practice-with-widgets/README.md

 ## Technical specifications

-The provided starter code is condifured to run on devices with at least Android Pie (API 28).
+The provided starter code is configured to run on devices with at least Android Pie (API 28).
 As a result, make sure that you have downloaded the appropriate version of the SDK in the SDK Manager.
-Additionnally, you might want to create an Android Virtual Device with this specific version of the SDK to run and test your app.
+Additionally, you might want to create an Android Virtual Device with this specific version of the SDK to run and test your app.